? Research — Stryx Labs · The lab stryxlabs Reach us

 Structural certainty at scale

 Real symbol resolvers across more languages.
-Cross-repo call graphs that survive renames and refactors.
-The goal: 10/10 canonical recall on the golden benchmark, then double the language coverage.
+Cross-repo call graphs that survive renames.
+Goal: 10/10 canonical recall on the golden benchmark.

 Research